kyoh86/telescope-zenn.nvim/README.md

 # telescope-zenn.nvim

 NOTE: I'm no longer using telescope.
-So active development has decelerated on the repository, and I'm predominantly addressing bug fixes.
+So active development has decelerated on the repository.

 `telescope-zenn` is an extension for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) that